MoonMoon1919/cloudwatch-log-manager/README.md

 ## How

 Pretty simple.
-The lambda runs on a schedule.
-I'd recommend once a week or once every two weeks.

 Setting up is easy just follow these steps:
+- Clone this directory
 - Add your desired amount of days to store your logs and add the regions you have active logs in to /dist/local_config
-- Run "python account_setup.py"
+- Run `python account_setup.py` from the directory you cloned this in
-- Kick your feet up and worry about one less thing every day (alcoholic beverage optional)
+- Kick your feet up and worry about one less thing (alcoholic beverage optional)

+The file 'account_setup.py' is a setup script that does the following:
+- Creates a ZIP off the `/dist` directory
+- Creates IAM role for the Lambda
+- Creates IAM policy for the role
+- Creates CloudWatch Event that is set to run every 14 days
+- Creates Lambda with the CloudWatch Event as the trigger

+You can change the frequency of the lambda in the main function of 'account_setup' function.